sleepjie/Valanar/Valanar Superdocument.md

 - Ivory Crag and Tempest Bluffs: Mountainous areas rich in history and natural danger.
 - Baator’s Quarries: Renowned for their geothermal activity, offering tourist attractions like hot springs and geysers.
 ##### Settlements & Structures
 Agrassilla’Kunthropia is renowned for its magical advancements, particularly in sustaining objects in flight, as seen in their floating cities and sky ships.
 This technological prowess extends to their military capabilities, with Greywharf acting as a strategic naval checkpoint.
 ##### Military and Naval Power
+The Draconian Empire boasts perhaps the most powerful military force in all of Valanar.
+For many millenia since their construction, their flying cities

 ### Wodin
 ##### Population and Demographics
 Text here.
 ##### History and Founding
 Founded in the Age of Mists by nomadic settlers who were driven from their homes in Nydessa by the increasingly territorial Orkryn natives.
 ##### Economy and Currency
 Text here.
 ##### Culture and Society
 Text here.
 ##### Geography and Landmarks
 Text here.
 ##### Settlements & Structures
 Text here.
 ##### Military and Naval Power
 Text here.
 ### Iprosea
 ##### Population and Demographics
 Iprosea is a melting pot of races and cultures, primarily consisting of refugees, exiles, and adventurers who fled turmoil in their homelands.
 Iprosea’s demographics are incredibly diverse, with little regard for racial hierarchies or nobility; survival and skill determine one’s place in society.
 ##### History and Founding
 While small tribes of Humans were known to have occupied the island territories from as early as 300BR, it wasn’t until 151SR that the nation would be considered a sovereign kingdom on the world stage.
 ##### Economy and Currency
 Iprosean society is a complex blend of organised mercantile rule and chaotic self-governance; on the mainland and the larger islands, merchant lords maintain some semblance of order, overseeing trade and ensuring their territories remain stable.
 However, the true character of Iprosea lies in its vast network of smaller islands and its waters, where laws are often flexible, and authority changes hands regularly.

 It comes as no surprise that piracy, privateering, and smuggling are common, and many Iproseans see these activities as necessary for survival.
 Law enforcement is patchwork at best; on the seas, power lies in the hands of whoever commands the strongest fleet.
 Merchants often rely on hired mercenaries for protection, particularly when navigating dangerous island channels and dealing with rival factions.

 In its prime, Iprosea would become a bustling trading capital, acting as the world’s market for all things; magical, illicit, exotic, the country of Iprosea is all of these things, and all countries enjoy the benefits of its independence, despite the occasional conflict of interest.
 ##### Culture and Society
 Although the mainland is generally safer than the seas and enjoys some formalised laws, the merchant lords only have a tentative grip on the island territories; in reality, when on the seas one is only beholden to the local authority, if any.
 Outside of any formalised judicial system, Iprosea’s citizens are largely left to govern themselves.

 Merchants who travel to Iprosea often hire mercenary companies to protect their cargo as well as escorting their ships in and around the island channels.
 ##### Geography and Landmarks
 The Iprosean archipelago is composed of hundreds of islands, ranging from large, fertile territories to small, barren rocks.
 The islands are connected by narrow, treacherous channels, and the seas around them are notorious for hidden reefs, strong currents, and unpredictable weather.
 This makes navigation difficult, even for experienced sailors, but also serves as a natural defence against invaders.
 ##### Settlements & Structures
 Bloodstone, the largest settlement on the island of Navalavega, stands as the political and economic heart of Iprosea; its docks are always bustling with activity, accommodating everything from merchant galleons to pirate sloops.

 Seconded only by Cacao in size, Bloodstone was once one of many smaller settlements ruled by gentrified merchant lords before it was liberated by Captain Shira Dyer, who commanded over 5,000 pirates at the height of her power and was famous for pulling off multiple raids on Draymond warships and supply lines.

 Major cities feature a mix of towering stone fortresses, hastily built wooden shacks, and repurposed ships docked permanently as floating markets.
 The older parts of these cities are walled, with narrow streets leading to large market squares and sprawling shipyards.
 On smaller islands, settlements are often simple and built from local resources—driftwood huts, canvas tents, or even hollowed-out caverns used as homes and warehouses.
 Wealthier merchant lords and pirates often build lavish mansions perched on cliffs overlooking the sea, secured against attack by private militias and ringed with hidden watchtowers.
 ##### Military and Naval Power
 Despite a lack of any centralised government or standing army, Iprosea is still widely considered to possess one of the most fearsome marine forces in the world; self-serving sea rogues they may be, but when organised, these corsairs are unrivalled in naval warfare.
 Iprosean captains are known for their mastery of the region’s treacherous waters, making them difficult to outmanoeuvre or ambush.

 The most powerful pirate captains often employ their own private forces, equipped with fast, heavily armed vessels capable of both trade escort and naval warfare.
 In times of external threat, rival factions in Iprosea can rally together, forming a loose coalition to defend the archipelago, though internal conflict is not uncommon even during such alliances.

 ---

 # Theology

 ## The Elder Gods
 Little is known about the Elder Gods.
 They are the supposed creators of the Titans, and the cosmos as a whole, though little to no evidence of their existence exists or has ever been found.

 ## The Titans
 The Titans are the scions of balance and life, created by the Elder Gods to bear the flame of creation.
 These nine beings are believed to have once walked the planes in mortal form, before conceiving the High Pantheon and ultimately departing from the physical world for good.
 Their respective Pillars of Creation are the only evidence humanity has of their existence.

 ### Malkis

-Nicknames - Death, The Master of Chaos, The First Heretic, The Tidebringer

-Portfolio - Death, Murder, Evil, Chaos, Chance, Fear, Souls

-Domain - Death
+Nicknames - Death, The Master of Chaos, The First Heretic, The Tidebringer Portfolio - Death, Murder, Evil, Chaos, Chance, Fear, Souls Domain - Death
 Pillar - Horn of Malkis; a gnarled black horn 4 inches long - implanted to the skull of its wielder, the horn allows the user to harness the souls of the dead and send them to their resting places.
 The horn can send the souls into other bodies, empowering that body or instilling the soul with new life.
 The horn is said to send its wielder mad.

 Malkis was the patriarch of the Titans, the Father of the Gods, and the figure from whom much of the cosmic order descended.
 Unlike the later portrayals of him as a figure of pure evil, Malkis was the shepherd of death, ensuring the natural transition of souls and the cyclical balance of the cosmos.
 He did not revel in chaos for its own sake but understood that death and disorder were necessary components of creation’s grand design.
 The Horn of Malkis allowed him to guide souls through the planes as the custodian of their final journeys.
 His connection to chaos was not malevolent but a reflection of the unpredictable forces of fate and chance.

 Malkis’ most significant legacy was the creation of the cycle of life and death.
 He stood at the cusp of creation and dissolution, maintaining a cosmic order that no other being could.
 His union with Paletress birthed the Higher Pantheon, and though Malkis was a figure feared by many, he was also revered as the Father of the Gods.
 It was his guidance that led to the creation of the first souls, and his power over the forces of death ensured that the natural order endured throughout the aeons.
 The balance between life and death, creation and destruction, was a sacred bond that Malkis maintained, long before the gods arose to claim their dominions.

 ### Du’Vall
 Nicknames - The Defiler, The Archmage

-Portfolio - Magic, Intelligence, Evocation, Revolution

-Domain - Magic
+Portfolio - Magic, Intelligence, Evocation, Revolution Domain - Magic
 Pillars - Sceptre of the Defiler; a five foot staff made of pure mithril, on each end three gemstones orbit the tips - the sceptre imbues the wielder with the power to cast spells long forgotten, as well as with the power to sense any and all magic in the world.

 Du'Vall was the first master of magic, shaping the raw arcane forces of the cosmos into the systems that the world still uses today.
 His Sceptre of the Defiler was not merely a tool of power but a cosmic key that allowed Du'Vall to manipulate the weave of reality itself.
 Where the other Titans worked to shape the physical elements of the world, Du'Vall wove the unseen forces of magic into existence, making possible the art of spellcasting, enchantment, and the manipulation of reality.
 His intelligence and arcane mastery were so far beyond the comprehension of mortals that entire schools of magic are said to have been inspired by just glimpses of his experiments.
 Though later mortals would speak of magic as something they could study and control, Du'Vall was its ultimate creator, having defined and shaped the very arcane laws that govern reality.
 ### Samson

-Nicknames - The Mason, The Stoneweaver, The Bronze

-Portfolio - Earth, Stone, Minerals, Manufacture, Lava

-Domain - Earth
+Nicknames - The Mason, The Stoneweaver, The Bronze Portfolio - Earth, Stone, Minerals, Manufacture, Lava Domain - Earth
 Pillar - Tidestone Gauntlets; a pair of large bronze gauntlets with runes all across it which pulse softly with energy - the gauntlets meld to the wielder’s body, making their skin turn a deep bronze colour and their hair fall out, they give the wielder the power to move earth and stone to their will, as well as giving them the ability to create raw minerals.

 Samson was the Titan of Earth, shaping the very bones of the Material Plane.
 His power over stone, minerals, and lava allowed him to create the mountain ranges, valleys, and caverns that would form the foundation of the world.
 With his Tidestone Gauntlets, Samson could raise entire continents from the depths of the oceans, carve great mountain ranges, and mould lava flows into solid stone with a mere gesture.
 ### Dalatrass

-Nicknames -  The First God, The Bringer of Rain

-Portfolio - Water, Animals, Weather
+Nicknames -  The First God, The Bringer of Rain Portfolio - Water, Animals, Weather
 Domain - Water
 Pillar - Darkshore Trident; a five foot jewel encrusted brass trident, it is freezing to the touch, but once wielded becomes comfortable in the wielder’s grip.
 The wielder grows gills, and gains the ability to breathe underwater, as well as speak to any animals that live there.
 The trident holds the power to manipulating any and all liquids.

 Dalatrass was the most fluid and adaptable of the Titans, ruling over the oceans, rivers, and weather.
 Often referred to as The First God, Dalatrass shaped the oceans and seas of the Material Plane, filling them with life.
 His role was to ensure that the world’s weather patterns were balanced, that the rains brought fertility and that the seas remained tame.
 Dalatrass was a peaceful being, content to watch over the creatures of the sea.
 However, his gentle nature was often seen as a weakness by the other Titans, and he remained a neutral observer even as chaos began to creep into their ranks.
 ### Paletress

-Nicknames - The Mother, The Confessor, The High Priest, The Absolute

-Portfolio - Life, Creation, Growth, Evolution
+Nicknames - The Mother, The Confessor, The High Priest, The Absolute Portfolio - Life, Creation, Growth, Evolution
 Domain - Life
 Pillar - Verdant Oath; a three foot long heavy rod emblazoned with ageless emblems, it has a skull sprouting wings resting on the top, made entirely of gold.
 The wielder of this rod gains very pale skin, as well as pupil-less eyes - they also gain the ability to grant any being a soul (and thus life).
 They can also detect any life, choosing to make it more powerful or healthy.
 ### King Reeve

-Nicknames - The Storm King, King of the Titans

-Portfolio - Wind, Lightning, Rain, Weather, Cold

-Domain - Wind
+Nicknames - The Storm King, King of the Titans Portfolio - Wind, Lightning, Rain, Weather, Cold Domain - Wind
 Pillar - Storm King’s Crown; a rusted golden crown - the crown is so heavy that it embeds itself into the wearer’s head, causing their hair to turn old and grey.
 It gives the wearer the ability to create hurricanes, tornados, and vicious storms, as well as manipulate gas and wind, as well as lightning.
 This artefact also grants the wearer flight.

 ### Upir
 Nicknames - The Expunged
 Portfolio - Knowledge, Fate, [Expunged]
 Domain - Knowledge
 Pillar - The Lost Pillar; not much is known about this pillar, apart from the fact that using it grant’s the wielder knowledge of everything that has been, will be, and could be.
 ### Verdonis

-Nicknames - The Willow, The Wise, The Dutiful

-Portfolio - Nature, Animals
+Nicknames - The Willow, The Wise, The Dutiful Portfolio - Nature, Animals
 Domain - Nature
 Pillar - Horn of the Willow; a large white horn with ancient carvings lining its side which if paid close attention to, tells a story - The horn is only usable by its master, who is the last person to have blown the horn.
 In order for the horn to obtain new ownership, its previous master must be killed.
 This artefact grants its master control over all nature.
 This includes the manipulation of trees, grass, and all other natural terrain.
 The horn also allows a strong bond and communication with animals, as well as control and summoning of any and all natural animals.
 ### Zelius

-Nicknames - Father of Time, The Father, The Fated One, The Eternal

-Portfolio - Time, Fate, Facts, Science, Patience

-Domain - Time
+Nicknames - Father of Time, The Father, The Fated One, The Eternal Portfolio - Time, Fate, Facts, Science, Patience Domain - Time
 Pillar - Zelius’ Hourglass; a large pendant of thin silver lace, carrying a glass hourglass filled with sand.
 No matter how long the hourglass is left, the sand never completely runs out - this pendant freezes the wielder’s ageing process.
 The wielder of the pendant can move through time at will.
 The pendant prevents the wielder from dying by ageing.

 ## The High Pantheon
 The direct descendants of the Titans, the High Pantheon are the creators and shepherds of all sentient life.
 They each reside in their respective realms of thought, existing metaphysically as constellations in the night sky.
 ### Bælthatrax
 Nicknames - The Archon
 Alignment - Lawful Good
 Portfolio - Dragons, Wind, Dragonborn

-Domains - Air, Dragon, Good, Luck, Nobility, Patience, Storms

-Symbol - Star inside Nebula
+Domains - Air, Dragon, Good, Luck, Nobility, Patience, Storms Symbol - Star inside Nebula
 Prayer - “Father of Dragons, Lord of the Winds, may your presence hover over me in my times of troubles.
 Of this I pray to you, Good Dragon.”

 The First Dragon, sire to the Primordial Dragons and progenitor of all Draconids.
 ### Balthazar
 Nicknames - The Archmage, The Author
 Alignment - Neutral

-Portfolio - Magic, Arcane Knowledge, Foresight, Balance

-Weapon - Quarterstaff, ‘Staff of Binding’
+Portfolio - Magic, Arcane Knowledge, Foresight, Balance Weapon - Quarterstaff, ‘Staff of Binding’

-Domains - Knowledge, Magic, Mind, Oracle, Trickery

-Symbol - Pentagram w/ an Eye in the Middle
+Domains - Knowledge, Magic, Mind, Oracle, Trickery Symbol - Pentagram w/ an Eye in the Middle
 Prayer - “Lord of Magic, protector of balance, I ask thee, grant me the wisdom needed to overcome my woes.
 The days grow shorter and the nights long, I ask you to grant me but a fraction of your ever expansive knowledge.

 Worshipped as the keeper of the cosmic balance between the three essences, and the Father of knowledge.
 Balthazar is all knowing
 ##### Worship Practices

 ##### Rituals & Ceremonies